april-tools/pal/README.md

-# pal
+# PAL - A Probabilistic Neuro-symbolic Layer for Algebraic Constraint Satisfaction
-PAL - your probabilistic algebraic layer
+This repo will contain the code for PAL, a probabilistic neuro-symbolic layer for algebraic constraint satisfaction.